eheath30/searchEngine/README.md

 #### future ideas:
 ~~-> I'm feeling lucky button~~
--> Improved error handling (alert for out of range searches on database) -> jest testing
+-> Improved error handling (alert for out of range searches on database).
+-> Code refactoring and optimisation.
+-> jest testing.
 -> additional styling and new features!

 #### Bugs: